 - 1/2 teaspoon salt

 - 2 teaspoons orange zest (about 1 orange)

 - 1/2 cup (8 Tbsp; 113g) unsalted butter, frozen

 - 1 teaspoon pure vanilla extract

 - optional: 1 Tablespoon (15ml) heavy cream and coarse sugar

 - 1 cup (120g) confectioners’ sugar

-- Bake for 20-25 minutes or until lightly golden and cooked through.
+- Bake for 22-25 minutes or until golden brown around the edges and lightly browned on top.
 Remove from the oven and allow to cool for a few minutes as you make the glaze.

-- For the glaze, simply whisk the confectioners’ sugar and orange juice together.
+- Make the glaze: Whisk the confectioners’ sugar and orange juice together.
 Add a little more confectioners’ sugar to thicken or more juice to thin.
 Drizzle over scones.

-- I prefer fresh orange juice.
-You’ll have an orange anyway-- the one you zested for the scone dough!
-Store-bought OJ works too, of course.
+- Orange Juice: I prefer fresh orange juice.
+You’ll have an orange anyway—the one you zested for the scone dough!
+Store-bought orange juice works too, of course.